 Green cabinet contrasting poorly with warm Magnesian limestone on Market Street in the centre of the footstreets.
-Gloss black would improve this.
+Gloss black would improve this although relocation would be preferable, where technology changes.

-Street cabinet in gloss black, positioned against the pavement back edge on Duncombe Place.
-Well positioned but in a challenging location An unfortunate collection of cabinets in black and green at the junction of Parliament Street, Pavement and Piccadilly.
-Opportunities to rationalise this situation should be taken with utility companies.
+An unfortunate collection of cabinets in black and green at the junction of Parliament Street, Pavement and Piccadilly.
+Opportunities to rationalise this situation should be taken with utility companies and the Council's Network Management function.

 Street fixtures and fittings Footways and carriageways contain a variety of historic features, the majority of which have been manufactured in the city.
 These, predominately cast iron features include drain covers and inspection hatches and are a visual reminder that York was a significant regional manufacturing city.
 Two firms in particular stand out: the mid 19th century Dove and Sons and William Kirk iron founders of Peaseholme Green which only closed in the late 1980's.
 Although the iron foundries are long gone these features are a poignant reminder and make a significant contribution to street character.
 Many have been replaced in recent years and many have been lost through burial or other activities.
 It is essential that wherever practical, these historic features should be retained and conserved.
 Some sympathetic modifications to deal with hazards to pedestrians and litter dropping may be appropriate in terms of gully and grate improvements.
 With the exception of surface water gullies, the majority of fixtures and fittings are either owned by, or are the legal responsibility of, utility companies or private householders.
 The City of York Council should work in partnership to secure their conservation.
 They should not be removed without justifiable cause.